How to Make Homemade and Natural Detergent

-We already know how to make shampoos, masks, and a lot of other things, naturally and homemade.
+We already know how to make shampoos, masks, and a lot of other things naturally at home.
 However, more and more people are looking for ways to recover the tricks our grandmothers used, which worked just as well, if not better, than the methods we use today.
 They are also much cheaper and organic.
+You might wonder if it’s possible to make a natural detergent at home.

-In this article we are going to explain how to make your own natural detergent at home for washing clothes.
-We are also going to share a few tricks for making a softener, fragrance of your choice, and a homemade stain remover.
+In this article we’re going to explain just how to do this.
+You’ll find out how to make your own natural detergent at home for washing clothes.
+We’re also going to share a few tricks for making a softener, fragrance of your choice, and a homemade stain remover.

 Advantages of homemade natural detergent